 The biggest risk is just getting them and not liking them, or liking them but not having the money to replace them.
 If you had enamel prep, you’ll need to have veneers or a dental crown to protect your tooth from sensitivity or breaking down.

 How often do you need to replace veneers?

 It varies based on the type of veneer, your oral health, your hygiene habits, and how well the veneers were made and placed.
-Most people will find their veneers last 7–20 years.
+Most people will find their veneers last 7–20 years with good care.

 Are veneers expensive?